-Below are some common problems that can affect your sleep and your work quality with tips for how to overcome this issues.
+Below are some common sleep problems that can affect your work quality with tips for how to overcome this issues.

-With job responsibilities, bills, family, health and relationships to juggle, one in every five adults suffers from anxiety.
-Whether you are worried about a presentation at work, an interview coming up, financial changes or family members to take care of, it is common to feel anxious around bedtime.
+With job responsibilities, bills, family, health and relationships to juggle, one in every five adults suffers from anxiety and that anxiety often extends to bedtime.
 To calm down before bed, try using one of these meditation apps when winding down for the night.

 2. Busy Mind

-Many of the same triggers for anxiety also leave your mind racing at all hours.
+Many of the same triggers for anxiety also leave your mind racing at all hours and cause sleep problems.
 If you are having trouble reaching a calm state before you go to sleep, creating morning and night time routines may help streamline your time before work and consolidate the amount of time it takes to fall asleep.